Team collaboration background

 IRD, UMR SENS

-Lahat Serigne Ndiaye defended his PhD in 2025 in socio-anthropology on the topic “Urban Expansion, Socio-Familial Trajectories, and Spatial Justice Issues in the Bambilor Area (Niayes, South of Dakar, Senegal).”
-He was a doctoral researcher at IRD within UMR SENS, under the supervision of Philippe Lavigne Delville and Sylvain Landry Faye.
+Lahat Serigne Ndiaye defended his PhD in 2025 in socio-anthropology on the topic "Urban Expansion, Socio-Familial Trajectories, and Spatial Justice Issues in the Bambilor Area (Niayes, South of Dakar, Senegal)."
+He was a doctoral researcher at IRD within UMR SENS, under the supervision of Philippe Lavigne Delville, Research Director in Socio-Anthropology at IRD, and Sylvain Landry Faye, Professor at UCAD.
 His research focuses on land transactions, residential mobility, land-use change, and conflicts in the peri-urban areas of Dakar.

 Claire Simonneau, Associate Professor